The-Gentleman-Tech/Superstore-Sales-Analysis-PowerBI/README.md

 # Superstore-Sales-Analysis-PowerBI
 This is my Week 2 project for the AnalystLab Africa Internship.
 I built an interactive 2-page dashboard to analyze retail sales, focusing on profitability and regional trends.

+Week 3 Update: Strategic Growth & Profitability Analysis In the third week of this project, I moved beyond basic reporting to Diagnostic Analysis.
+New Features Added:
+Advanced DAX Measures: Created formulas for Year-over-Year Sales Growth, Average Discount rates, and Customer Acquisition counts.
+Strategic Dashboard (Page 3): Developed a new "Advanced Insights" page featuring:
+Scatter Plot Analysis: Visualizing the "Danger Zone" where high discounts (over 20%) lead to negative profit.
+Loss-Maker Investigation: Identifying the "Bottom 5" products (specifically the Cubify 3D Printer) that are draining company profits.
+Customer VIP Tracking: Identifying the Top 5 customers by revenue contribution.
+Time-Based Comparison: Implemented a dual-line chart to compare Sales and Profit trends month-over-month.
+Key Recommendation: The organization should implement a "Discount Ceiling" of 20% and audit the pricing of high-volume, low-margin items like 3D Printers.